BY CHRISTINE DINH, INSTRUCTIONAL TECHNOLOGIST

 And then a cool thing about this is that you can also decide to keep this, if it was something that you want to keep for your notes.
 You can save it.
 You can also export it somewhere else.
 You can do lots of pictures.
 It's all up to you and how you want to do that.
 But yeah, there you go!

-If you love what you've watched, be sure to share the joy on social media or subscribe on YouTube.
+If you love what you've read, be sure to share the joy on social media and subscribe to our YouTube channel.

 Learn more about our Instructional Technologist